 The cells are the smallest units of all living organisms.
 As a student in the Master's Programme in Biology, specialising in Cell and Molecular Biology, you will obtain an in-depth understanding of the molecular mechanisms behind e.g., the biological processes governing the function and behaviour of proteins.
 This makes you well equipped for the pharmaceutical and other biotechnical job markets and basic research.
 You can also specialise in microbiology or structural biology.

 During the programme you can expect to:

-In most courses the lectures are intertwined with discussion seminars and laboratory practicals to give you general knowledge about cells and cellular processes, and how to work with cells.
+In most courses, the lectures are intertwined with discussion seminars and laboratory practices to give you general knowledge about cells and cellular processes, and how to work with cells.

 Ideally, during your Bachelor's studies, you had the opportunity to work in a laboratory and do some field work as well as use statistics to analyse data from your work.
 Writing lab reports and shorter essays is something you already have experience doing.

 A PhD education is a distinct possibility in your future so you would value coming in close contact with current research and prominent researchers in this international field.